-19. Creating extra capacity at the Avonbourne Schools will reduce the potential for longer journeys to school for young people resident in the surrounding areas.
+24. Creating extra capacity at the Avonbourne Schools will reduce the potential for longer journeys to school for young people resident in the surrounding areas.
+Council officers will also work with the schools to review the schools' travel plan to identify any mitigations for reducing the impact of possible additional travel.